bparanj/crystal/computer/terms/external-data-bus.md

    - Affects data transfer rates and system throughput
    - Key factor in overall computer performance

-The external data bus (EDB) in computer hardware is a set of physical connections (wires or traces on a circuit board) that carry data between the computer's central processing unit (CPU) and external devices, such as memory, storage, and peripherals.
-Here are some key points about the external data bus:
+The external data bus (EDB) in computer hardware is a set of physical connections (wires or traces on a circuit board) that carry data between the computer's processing CPU and external devices, such as memory, storage, and peripherals.

 1. **Purpose**: The EDB facilitates communication between the CPU and external components.
 It ensures that data can be transferred in and out of the CPU efficiently.